-PRECAUTIONARY APPROACH
+9. PRECAUTIONARY APPROACH

-In the absence of other suitable methods to indicate a limit reference point for biomass the EU survey biomass female index was used (SCS Doc.
+In the absence of other suitable methods to indicate a limit reference point for biomass, the EU survey biomass female index was used (SCS Doc.
 04/12).
-The point at which a valid index of stock size has declined by 85% from the maximum observed index level provides a proxy for B{lim} .
+Scientific Council considers that a female survey biomass index of 15% of its maximum observed level provides a proxy for $B{lim}$ .
+This corresponds to an index value of 2 564 t (Figure 6).